The topology of Calabi-Yau threefolds with Picard number three: Introduction

-We recall that the \it movable cone \rm of a smooth threefold $X$ is the closure of the cone in $H^2(X, \R)$ generated by the classes of mobile divisors and that the Hessian is non-negative on the movable cone by Lemma 3.2 of \cite{WilBd}.
-As we saw in the earlier papers (\cite{WilBd}, \cite{WilPic3}), the \it rigid non-movable \rm surfaces $E$ on a \CY threefold $X$, which were defined as the irreducible surfaces on $X$ that deform with any small deformation of the complex structure on $X$ but for which no multiple moves in the threefold (see Section 2 of \cite{WilBd} for a discussion of these) play a crucial role in understanding possible \CY structures on a compact 6-manifold.
-In \cite{WilPic3}, we made no assumptions concerning these rigid non-movable surfaces and this caused some of the arguments to be rather intricate.
-In this paper, we shall make the following simplifying assumptions: \bf Simplifying Assumptions. \rm We assume throughout the paper that $X$ is a simply connected \CY threefold with $b_2(X)=3$, that the cubic form on $H^2 (X , \Z )$ defines a smooth cubic curve in $\P^2 (\R)$ with smooth Hessian, and that there are no rigid non-movable surfaces $E$ on $X$ with $E^3 >0$ --- by the results of Section 2 from \cite{WilBd}, any such $E$ would have $E^3 \le 9$.
-Recall the result of Wall (\cite{Wall}, Theorem 5) that under an assumption ($H$) that the compact simply connected 6-manifolds studied have torsion free homology and class $w_2 (M) =0$ (the latter assumption holding if $M$ supports a \CY structure), then the diffeomorphism classes of compact oriented manifolds $M$ satisfying ($H$) correspond bijectively to isomorphism classes of invariants:
+This may be checked to be an example where the real elliptic curve has one connected component, and the Hessian is also smooth. \end{rem} We recall that the \it movable cone \rm of a smooth threefold $X$ is the closure of the cone in $H^2(X, \R)$ generated by the classes of mobile divisors, and it follows from Lemma 3.2 of \cite{WilBd} that when $b_2(X)=3$, the Hessian is non-negative on the movable cone.
+As we saw in the earlier paper \cite{WilBd}, the \it rigid non-movable \rm surfaces $E$ on a \CY threefold $X$, which were defined as the irreducible surfaces on $X$ that deform with any small deformation of the complex structure on $X$ but for which no multiple moves in the threefold (see Section 2 of \cite{WilBd} for a discussion of these) play a crucial role in understanding possible \CY structures on a compact 6-manifold.
+If we impose the extra condition that there are no rigid non-movable surfaces on $X$ with $E^3 >0$, then the answer to the above question is yes.

+Recall the result of Wall (\cite{Wall}, Theorem 5) that under an assumption ($H$) that the compact simply connected oriented 6-manifolds studied have torsion free homology and class $w_2 (M) =0$ (the latter assumption holding if $M$ supports a \CY structure), then the diffeomorphism classes of compact oriented manifolds $M$ satisfying ($H$) correspond bijectively to isomorphism classes of invariants:

 two free abelian groups $H$ and $G$ (corresponding to $H^i (M, \Z)$ for $i=1,2$) with the rank of $G$ being even,

 a symmetric trilinear map $\mu : H \times H \times H \to \Z$,

 a homomorphism $p_1 : H \to \Z$,